AdithyaR9/TowerOfHanoi/README.md

 Created August 2019
 Uploaded July 30 2021

+Note: This program uses the JavaFX library, make sure it is downloaded and linked to your IDE properly for the program to function.

 This is the classic Tower of Hanoi Game that implements a Stack.
+This is a JavaFX game, which is drawn to and played on a new window on the screen.

 -> The movements for the game must be done with keys 1, 2 and 3.